huangli712/Flink/docs/src/guide/m_stack.md

 * real(dp),
 * complex(dp).

-The usages, subroutine parameters for these two stack types are almost identical.
-To implement gstack type, we generally use the unlimited polymorphic features in Fortran 2003/2008 standard.
+The usages and subroutine's parameters for these two stack types are almost identical.
+To implement the gstack type, we generally use the unlimited polymorphic features in Fortran 2003/2008 standard.
 Noted that not all Fortran compilers can support these features.
-This module was tested using intel Fortran compiler only.
+This module was tested using Intel Fortran compiler only.
 We do not guarantee it can work/be compiled correctly for using the other Fortran compilers.
 So please use it carefully.
 In the *iQIST* project, so far we only use the istack type.
 However, in the future, we will turn to the gstack type.

 ## Type